Manage Apps.

-Apps that perform at their best enable you to perform at your best — they keep your business running and your team competing.
-Leapfrog manages the full lifecycle of on-premises and cloud apps, and if you have proprietary apps, we work with your stakeholders to manage them, too.
+Apps that perform at their best enable your team to perform at its best.
+Leapfrog manages the full lifecycle of cloud and on-premises applications, and if you have proprietary apps, we work with your stakeholders to manage them, too.

-With Leapfrog’s team managing your apps, don’t have to worry about app operations, maintenance, version control, or upgrades.
+With Leapfrog managing your apps, you don’t have to worry about app operations, maintenance, version control, or upgrades.
+Just use your apps — they’re ready.

 Core apps include popular back-office business applications, including Microsoft Office and dozens of other Microsoft products, VMware, Red Hat, Veeam, and standard web browsers among other popular apps.